-Before any building or other infrastructure is rebuilt when it gets old and needs replacing, we must think about whether the location is particularly at risk.
+Before any building or other infrastructure is rebuilt when it gets old and needs replacing, we must think about whether the location is in a particularly risky location.
 If it is, we should try to find another place for that building or infrastructure, or build it in such a way that the risk is minimised.